Engineering & Design Department - Where do I start?

-When applying to WWU students can indicate an interest in one of the five department majors; Electrical Engineering, Manufacturing Engineering, Plastics & Composites Engineering, Industrial Design, and Industrial Technology-Vehicle Design.
-After acceptance to WWU, Freshman then may declare a pre-major status during SummerStart Orientation or at the beginning of Fall Quarter.
-The department does not directly admit students into the majors.
+When applying to WWU students can indicate an interest in one of the five department majors; Electrical Engineering, Manufacturing Engineering, Plastics & Composites Engineering, Industrial Technology - Vehicle Design and Industrial Design.
+After acceptance to WWU, Freshman then may declare a pre-major status during Summerstart Orientation or at the beginning of Fall Quarter.

-A pre-major is a student who is working on completing foundation courses offered by the Engineering & Design Department and other relevant departments.
+A pre-major is a student who is working on foundation courses offered by the Engineering & Design Department and other relevant departments.
 Foundation courses include math, physics, chemistry, engineering, art, and computer science.
-A Pre-major Info Sheet is available for downloand.
+A Pre-major Info Sheet is available for download.